FriendlyBus1/FriendlyBus1/README.md

 You cannot finish a program.
 Nobody can design the perfect maze.
 You are a soldier who wants relief from the war against Mathematics.
 Hopefully you will be relieved by the end-user who buys and submits to using the mathematic path you tore down from the Logic God for them.

-That electric path is really what the program is, at the end of the day.

 Kind Regards,